 ABET accreditation is assurance that a college or university program meets the quality standards established by the profession for which it prepares its students.
 For example, an accredited engineering program must meet the quality standards set by the engineering profession.
 ABET accredits postsecondary degree-granting programs housed within regionally accredited institutions.
 ABET accredits programs only, not departments, colleges, or institutions.

-The Mechanical Engineering SB (Bachelor of Science) is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Mechanical Engineering Bachelor of Science program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The Paulson School of Engineering and Applied Sciences, a school with the Faculty of Arts and Sciences at Harvard University, has adopted the following Program Educational Objectives and Student Outcomes for the training of our undergraduates pursuing Mechanical Engineering:
+The Harvard John A. Paulson School of Engineering and Applied Sciences, a school with the Faculty of Arts and Sciences at Harvard University, has adopted the following Program Educational Objectives and Student Outcomes for the training of our undergraduates pursuing a Bachelor of Science (SB) in Mechanical Engineering:

 Program Educational Objectives